 IoT Analytics found that some of the largest cloud companies (like Microsoft Azure and AWS) have driven the market forward faster than previously thought possible.

 In fact, as a result, the IoT platform market has grown in value from around $300 million in 2015 to about $5 billion in 2020.

 Hyperscalers like IBM, AWS, Microsoft, Google, and Oracle now have about 30% of the market.

 COVID-19 lockdowns changed the way healthcare was delivered in the US.

 Before 2020, there were around 36 million estimated virtual health visits a year.

-This number quickly jumped after the beginning of COVID, with some experts estimating around 1 billion telehealth visits by the end of 2020.
+This number quickly jumped after the beginning of COVID, with some experts estimating around 1 billion telehealth visits in 2020.

-McKinsey has found that telehealth visits to doctors’ offices and outpatient facilities has stabilized at roughly 38x higher than it was pre-pandemic.
+McKinsey has found that telehealth visits to doctors’ offices and outpatient facilities have stabilized at roughly 38x higher than it was pre-pandemic.

 Telehealth claims per month.